m4mmon/rp360xp-controller/README.md

 This is an attempt at re-creating an application for managing the DigiTech RP360XP on Linux and Windows.

-It has been made with the help of Claude Code.
+It has been made with the help of Claude Code, it is made in python + Qt.

 ![RP360XP Controller window under Debian](RP360XPController.png)